The sustainability report

 f) We support flexible, family-friendly working conditions, for example by enabling flexitime and part-time models.

-g -i) Amstein + Walthert exclusively purchases energy from renewable and domestic sources at all locations: from 2018 for electricity (g) and subsequently for heat (h) and for the company fleet (i).
+g—i) Amstein + Walthert exclusively purchases energy from renewable and domestic sources at all sites: from 2018 for electricity (g) and subsequently for heat (h) and for the company fleet (i).

-j) The technical requirements will be implemented to enable employees to work at all A+W locations from 2020.
+j) The technical requirements will be implemented to enable employees to work at all A+W sites from 2020.

 k) We consistently separate our waste and recycle it wherever possible.

 l) We will proactively develop our close cooperation with the scientific community and various research institutes until 2025.

 m) The A+W innovation culture introduced in 2018 is implemented.
 Innovation structures are known and are supported and lived out internally.